Gagea

 Gagea is a large genus of spring flowers in the lily family.
+Gagea species are perennially flowering plants.
 It is found primarily in Eurasia with a few species extending into North Africa and one species (Gagea serotina) in North America.

 The genus is named after the English naturalist Sir Thomas Gage (1781–1820).
 They were originally described as species of Ornithogalum, which, together with the usual yellow colour of the flowers, explains the English name yellow star-of-Bethlehem for the common European species, Gagea lutea.